 Who needs a UK EORI number

-If you do not already have a UK EORI number you’ll need one from 11pm UK time on 31 October 2019 if the UK leaves the EU with no deal to:
+If you do not already have a UK EORI number you’ll need one in a no-deal Brexit to:

 - trade goods into or out of the UK

 - submit declarations using software (or to give to your agent to make these declarations on your behalf)

 - apply to be authorised for customs simplifications and procedures

 It could take 3 days to get a UK EORI number, so you should apply now.

 Who does not need a UK EORI number

 You do not need to apply for a UK EORI number if one of the following apply:

 - you already have a UK EORI number (an EORI number that starts with GB) because you’ve traded goods between the UK and countries outside of the EU